Feeling good mentally is just as important as feeling good physically. Emotional health plays a huge role in how we all think, feel and behave.

 - a self-help group,

-- Talking Therapies, a team of experienced workers who support people to enable them to overcome their problems when they feel anxious, depressed or stressed.
+- Gateshead Talking Therapies are a team of experienced workers who support people to enable them to overcome their problems when they feel anxious, depressed or stressed.
 Gateshead Talking Therapies offer a free and confidential NHS service for people aged 16 and over.
-You can self-refer by telephone 0191 283 2541.
+You can self-refer by telephone 0191 283 2541

 - antidepressants or CBT,

-- refering you to a mental health team.
+- referring you to a mental health team.